purpleskyfall/gnsscal/README.rst

 License
 -------

-Released under BSD; see LICENSE.txt.
+Released under BSD, see LICENSE for more details.

-For comments and suggestions, please [send email to me](mailto:jiangyingming@live.com).
+For comments and suggestions, please send email to: jiangyingming(at)live.com